Brahman Capital Corp. Has $50.85 Million Stake in The Brink’s Company (NYSE:BCO)

 Brahman Capital Corp. trimmed its holdings in The Brink’s Company (NYSE:BCO) by 2.5% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 661,700 shares of the business services provider’s stock after selling 17,271 shares during the period.
 The Brink’s accounts for about 3.8% of Brahman Capital Corp.’s portfolio, making the stock its 14th biggest holding.
 Brahman Capital Corp. owned approximately 1.33% of The Brink’s worth $50,845,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also added to or reduced their stakes in the company.
-SG Americas Securities LLC lifted its holdings in The Brink’s by 231.5% during the 1st quarter.
-SG Americas Securities LLC now owns 19,631 shares of the business services provider’s stock worth $1,555,000 after purchasing an additional 13,710 shares during the last quarter.
+Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
+SG Americas Securities LLC lifted its position in shares of The Brink’s by 231.5% in the first quarter.
+SG Americas Securities LLC now owns 19,631 shares of the business services provider’s stock valued at $1,555,000 after buying an additional 13,710 shares during the last quarter.
 FMR LLC lifted its holdings in The Brink’s by 6.2% during the 2nd quarter.
 FMR LLC now owns 3,023,139 shares of the business services provider’s stock worth $232,298,000 after purchasing an additional 177,818 shares during the last quarter.
 XTX Topco Ltd acquired a new stake in The Brink’s during the 2nd quarter worth approximately $239,000.
 Macquarie Group Ltd. lifted its holdings in The Brink’s by 552.5% during the 2nd quarter.
 Macquarie Group Ltd. now owns 1,559,671 shares of the business services provider’s stock worth $119,845,000 after purchasing an additional 1,320,650 shares during the last quarter.
 Finally, PDT Partners LLC acquired a new stake in The Brink’s during the 1st quarter worth approximately $500,000.
 97.89% of the stock is owned by institutional investors.

 Separately, Zacks Investment Research cut The Brink’s from a “hold” rating to a “sell” rating in a report on Friday, September 24th.